sammerdog516/vision-perception-service/README.md

 app/control/
 Implements decision logic based on model outputs, serving as a stub for robotics-style perception-to-action pipelines.

+Some modules are consolidated for simplicity in the current prototype

 Logging Strategy

 The system logs operational signals for debugging and performance monitoring.